-With the current heatwave melting filmmaker’s equipment, we thought it a good idea to remind ourselves how filmmakers can be cool!
+With the current heatwave melting filmmaker’s equipment, we thought it a good idea to remind ourselves how independent filmmakers are cool!

 While independent filmmaking can be challenging, there is no doubt that being an independent filmmaker is the coolest of cool occupations and an independent film can become the flavor of the month amongst the cultural elite.